2021 Garland shooting

 Mass shooting in Texas, U.S.

-On December 26, 2021, a mass shooting took place at a Texaco convenience store in Garland, Texas.
-14-year-old Abel Acosta, armed with a .40-caliber pistol, opened fire on several teenagers, killing three and seriously injuring one other.
+On December 26, 2021, a mass shooting took place at a Texaco convenience store in Garland, Texas, United States.
+Three teenage boys were killed and another was seriously injured before the alleged perpetrator, 14-year-old Abel Acosta, fled the scene.
+As of 2026, Abel is wanted for the shooting and believed to be hiding in Mexico.

 Shooting

 At 8:50 PM CDT, a white truck with two occupants pulled up to a Texaco-owned convenience store in Garland.
-Acosta exited the passenger side of the vehicle, and walked behind the truck, positioning himself on one of the exterior walls of the store.
+Abel exited the passenger side of the vehicle, and walked behind the truck, positioning himself on one of the exterior walls of the store.
 He then walked up to the front door, and stopped before ducking under a window.
-Seconds later, Acosta got up, opened the entrance door and reached inside of the building, before firing 20 rounds from a .40-caliber pistol with an extended magazine.
+Seconds later, Abel got up, opened the entrance door and reached inside of the building, before firing 20 rounds from a .40-caliber pistol with an extended magazine.

-The first person shot was Xavier Gonzalez, who was shot multiple times by Acosta; he was seriously injured.
-Acosta then stepped inside of the store, where he stood above Gonzalez and shot him in the shoulder/back multiple times, significantly injuring him.
-Acosta then shot at Ivan Noyola and Rafael Garcia, both of whom had already been injured when Acosta first opened fire inside of the store.
+The first person shot was Xavier Gonzalez, who was shot multiple times by Abel; he was seriously injured.
+Abel then stepped inside of the store, where he stood above Gonzalez and shot him in the shoulder/back multiple times, significantly injuring him.
+Abel then shot at Ivan Noyola and Rafael Garcia, both of whom had already been injured when Abel first opened fire inside of the store.
 As Noyola and Garcia attempted to flee, they were shot in the back and were fatally wounded.
-After firing several shots at them, Acosta shot at another teenager, David Rodriguez, who was employed with the store, injuring him in the chest.
-Acosta then ran back to the white truck, and the vehicle sped off.
+After firing several shots at them, Abel shot at another teenager, David Rodriguez, who was employed with the store, injuring him in the chest.
+Abel then ran back to the white truck, and the vehicle sped off.

 Xavier Gonzalez was shot 10 times, Ivan Noyola was shot 4 times, and Rafael Garcia was shot 2 times, including once in the heart.

-Aftermath

 Victims

-The three victims of the shooting were between the ages of 14 and 17.
-The youngest, Xavier Gonzalez, was believed to have been uninvolved with Acosta prior to the shooting.
+The three fatal victims of the shooting were between the ages of 14 and 17.
+The youngest, Xavier Gonzalez, was believed to have been uninvolved with Abel prior to the shooting.
+The injured victim was a cook at the gas station.